- Created on the 12 October, 2017.

 Pecan Nut ELISA kit is intended for detecting quantitative levels of pecan nut residues in food (for example sausage, cereals, ice-cream and chocolate).
 This assay has a minimum analytical sensitivity limit of 0.2 ppm.

-The minimum detection sensitivity level of pecan nut residues using this pecan nut ELISA kit was 0.2 ppm.
-The standard assay range for this kit is 2.0 – 60.0 ppm.
+The minimum detection sensitivity level of pecan nut residues using current pecan nut ELISA kit was 0.2 ppm.
+The standard range for this assay is 2.0 – 60.0 ppm.

 - Detection of walnut residues in foods using an enzyme-linked immunosorbent assay.
 J Food Sci.
 (2009) 74 (6): T51-7.
 Niemann L., et al.